ankemp/stalker2-mod-manager/README.md

 - ✅ Sample data loading for demonstration

 **Still to implement:**
-- Nexus Mods API integration (authentication, downloading)
+- Integration of Nexus API with UI (add mod from URL functionality)
 - File extraction and deployment to game directory
-- Update checking and notifications
+- Update checking and notifications in UI
 - Archive file management and validation
 - Conflict resolution for overlapping files
 - Game directory validation